Our Board

 Karen Daley

-Business Administrator
+Business Manager

 Meet Our Board Members

-Verity Firth – Director & Deputy Chair
+Verity Firth – Director & Chair

 “Universities are public purpose institutions.
 They exist for public good.
 Engagement, whether that be with staff and students, communities or partners, is vital in ensuring that the work we do contributes to the betterment of society and achieves positive social impact.”